 I'd like to see them get the products designed and out there, to get the existing revenue streams, so we could start using it before starting talking about other products and other revenue streams in order to pump up the PNL.
 The other issue was about CPI minus pricing...

-Unknown: Wouldn't the simpler solution on copper pricing have to say having the same formula applied to it, in terms of A-B-C (?)
+Audience member (cant remember): : Wouldn't the simpler solution on copper pricing have to say having the same formula applied to it, in terms of A-B-C (?)

-Unknown: I wouldn't see it as a simple solution.
+DF: : I wouldn't see it as a simple solution.
 We tried CPI minus before, as you're well aware, on copper, and after many decades of inadequate pricing outcomes, wound up with moving to the building-block model that the commission uses on copper now.
 A completely different process was followed to get to the SAU that contains NBN's pricing construct.
 That was around agreements around 20-year payback and being able to capture losses for recovery later.
 I don't think it's a simple solution to now, in the last years of copper, again shift the methodology, would be arguing about the process for another seven years.

 Alan Kirkland: Was there another question just here?